 Exceed, 2020

-screenprint and spraypaint on paper
+screenprint and spraypaint on paper, porcelain object

-122,5 x 158 cm (edition of 3 + 2AP)
+122,5 x 158 cm

-Motion Study, after Rudolf Bode (II), 2020
+Motion Study, After Rudolf Bode I, 2021

 31 x 25 cm (framed)

-Motion Study, Deutsche Turnzeitung, 2018
+Motion Study, Beschwingte Körper, 2018

 Motion Study, After Leni Riefenstahl, 2018

-b&w print, marble, ython on steel pedestal,
+digital print, marble, ython, steel pedestal, tape

 100 x 70 cm, 170 x 70 cm, 100 x 70 cm